Skip to content

 Accessibility

-Make Every Contact Count More: The co-design and preliminary evaluation of an enhanced abdominal aortic aneurysm screening programme to improve uptake and offer additional risk factor/co-morbidity ide
+Make Every Contact Count More: The co-design and preliminary evaluation of an enhanced abdominal aortic aneurysm screening programme

-This project is funded by the Manchester Academic Health Science Centre (MAHSC) Applied Health and Care Research Group, a joint initiative between MAHSC and NIHR ARC-GM.
+This project was funded by the Manchester Academic Health Science Centre (MAHSC) Applied Health and Care Research Group, a joint initiative between MAHSC and NIHR ARC-GM.

-What are we trying to do?
+What were we trying to do?

 This project is an important part of the "Manchester Amputation Reduction Strategy" and the Greater Manchester Integrated Care Partnership Strategy, both of which aim to help people stay well and detect illness earlier.

-Why is it important?
+Why was it important?

 Deep in our stomach, there's a big blood vessel, and in older men, it can develop a bulge called an "Abdominal Aortic Aneurysm" or AAA.
 If we don’t catch this bulge early it can burst and be very dangerous, even causing death.

 Thankfully, there's a test that can catch it when it's easier to fix.
-This test is offered to 1000s of men every month, but not everyone turns up, and we want to understand why.
+This test is offered to 1000s of men every month, but not everyone turns up, and we wanted to understand why.

-How are we doing it?
+How did we do it?

-The study has three parts:
+The study had three parts:

 The research team